Alabama Road Trip No. 43

 Following the museum’s timeline, you’ll learn about landmark civil rights cases such as Gomillion v.
 Lightfoot (1958) and Lee v.
 Macon County (1963), which guaranteed voting rights and equal education for blacks.
 Both of these cases took place in Tuskegee.
 And you will hear the tragic story of Tuskegee native Samuel Younge Jr. (1944-1966), who was the first African-American student activist killed during the Civil Rights Movement.
 His shooting death at a Macon County service station became a rallying point for opponents of racial inequality during the late 1960s.

-New civil rights installations at the center are highlighted by a mobile phone tour that is certain to enhance your visit.
 At the end of the tour, you will have an opportunity to tell your own story and leave it as a recorded legacy for future generations.
 Hours are seasonal, so be sure to call ahead when planning your visit.

 A Historic Downtown Courthouse and Square